 - Soft tissue repair—the mending of soft tissue, such as torn tendons or ligaments.

 Above all, our doctors have experience and expertise in pediatric orthopedic injuries and conditions.
-Our board-certified doctors specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.
+Thus, our board-certified doctors specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.

 Call 214-556-0590 to make an appointment.